derlin-easypass/easycmd-java/README.md

  - ensure you have the line `X11Forwarding: yes` uncommented in `/etc/ssh/sshd_config`
  - use the -X option when connecting through ssh: `ssh -X ...`

+ NOTE: a sample program to decrypt encoded files in golang is available in the playground: https://play.golang.org/p/mWEL9TdfJV